iainelder/aws-root-account-creator/README.md

 Your phone number will verified via SMS.
 AWS also supports verification by call but the tool does not implement this.

 You will be asked to solve at least one captcha to prove your humanity.
-It will be shown in a new window and you will be prompted for text input in the termanal.
+It will be shown in a new window and you will be prompted for text input in the terminal.

 The script is likely to break because of changes to the captcha process especially and changes to the layout and the registration process in general.